j-faria/kima/paper/paper.md

 One of the main barriers to the detection of Earth-like planets with RVs is the intrinsic variations of the star, which can easily mimic or hide true RV signals of planets.
-Gaussian processes (GP) are now often used to model the correlated noise that arises from stellar-induced RV variations.
+Gaussian processes (GP) are now seen as a promising tool to model the correlated noise that arises from stellar-induced RV variations.
 <!-- [e.g. @Haywood2014]. -->